sagarrohat/tumblr_login/README.md

-# Connecting to Websites Programmatically with Jsoup
+# Login to Tumblr Programmatically with Jsoup

-Examples to connect to Websites Programmatically for extracting and manipulating data
+Jsoup is a Java library to connect, extracting and manipulating data from websites.